mxreppy/monitor/readme.md

 	* Actuator

 0. Click Generate Project to download the monitor.zip starter file.
 0. Create a project folder.
-I'm using c:\projects2\monitor.
+I'm using c:\projects3\monitor.
 0. Open the monitor.zip file, and save it in your folder.

 ## Use the latest gradle version

 The gradle version is set to 1.12.
-Lets update it to use gradle 2.2.
+Lets update it to use gradle 2.3.

 0. Edit the build.groovy file
 1. Near the bottom of the file, change the line
-	* gradleVersion = '1.12'
+	* from gradleVersion = '1.12'
-	* to
-	* gradleVersion = '2.2'
+	* to gradleVersion = '2.3'

 ## Do an initial build